 - Japanese militarism was fueled by the concept of the Greater East Asia Co-Prosperity Sphere.
 Envisioned in Japan since the 1930s, the concept envisioned a bloc of Asian nations, led by Japan, that was self-sufficient and free of the control of Western powers.

 Postwar Shōwa Period (AD 1945–AD 1989)

-Following the unconditional surrender declared by the Emperor on Aug 14, 1945, Japan was stripped of all her wartime territorial gains.
-Constitutional changes led by US General Douglas MacArthur then spearheaded the demilitarization and democratization of Japan, as well as the separation of Shintoism from the state.
+Following the unconditional surrender declared by Emperor Hirohito on Aug 15, 1945, Japan was stripped of all her wartime territorial gains.
+Constitutional changes led by US General Douglas MacArthur then spearheaded demilitarization and democratization, as well as the separation of Shintoism from the state.